oooooooo/email-on-zendesk-ticket-userscript/README.md

-# Email on Zendesk ticket for Userscript
+# Email on Zendesk Ticket for Userscript

 Email no longer appear on the Zendesk ticket in early 2023.